Your claim could be worth...

 In Scotland, the time limit to make horse riding claims is generally three years from the date of the accident.
 However, this doesn’t mean you have three years following your accident to start the claims process.

 Signing a waiver doesn’t give riding schools or horse owners carte blanche to ignore safety standards.
-If the injury resulted from their negligence, such as providing faulty equipment or an unsuitable horse, you still have grounds for a claim.
+If the injury resulted from their negligence, you still have grounds for a claim.

 You can still claim compensation against your friend’s insurance policy.